Skip to content

 Chunking

-• An innovative new chunking mechanism that takes a specification of how arguments should be chunked, automatically splits array-like arguments, passes each chunk to the function for execution, and merges back the results.
-This way, you can split large arrays and run any function in a distributed manner!
-Additionally, VBT implements a central registry and provides the chunking specification for all arguments of most Numba-compiled functions, including the simulation functions.
-Chunking can be enabled by a single command.
-No more out-of-memory errors! 🎉
+• A new, innovative chunking mechanism lets you specify how arguments should be chunked.
+It automatically splits array-like arguments, passes each chunk to the function for execution, and then merges the results.
+This enables you to split large arrays and run any function in a distributed manner.
+VBT also features a central registry and provides chunking specifications for all arguments of most Numba-compiled functions, including simulation functions.
+Chunking can be enabled with a single command.
+You no longer have to worry about out-of-memory errors! 🎉

 Backtest at most 100 parameter combinations at once